-- 12.18 Office and Library Supplies Record costs of such items as paper, ink and other supplies for photocopy and fax machines, computer diskettes, plastic jackets, cards and pockets, bindery supplies, etc. - 12.19 Telecommunications Record fees for telecommunications including telephone and Internet operation and installation (e.g., cable, DSL, T1 lines). - 12.20 Postage and Freight Record costs of postage, UPS, and other freight and delivery costs. - 12.21 Professional & Consultant fees All libraries enter total paid for professional and consultant fees.
+- 12.18 Office and Library Supplies Record costs of such items as paper, ink and other supplies for photocopy and fax machines, computer diskettes, plastic jackets, cards and pockets, bindery supplies, etc. - 12.19 Telecommunications Record fees for telecommunications including telephone and Internet operation and installation (e.g., cable, DSL, T1 lines). - 12.21 Professional & Consultant fees All libraries enter total paid for professional and consultant fees.
 If the cost for any one professional or consultant's fee is over \$10,000, please describe in the Note.
 Professional & Consultant includes: attorney, accountant, auditor, financial advisor, educators, program presenters, performers and others. - 12.22 Equipment Record costs of such items as photocopiers, fax machines, computers, printers, scanners, etc. Also include expenses for office equipment repairs, office equipment maintenance contracts and rentals/leases of equipment.
 Related technology expenses, such as software and web server services should be included in Other Miscellaneous (12.23).
-If any expense exceeds \$10,000 or 5% of the library's budget, whichever is higher, indicate in a Note how the funds were spent.

-- 12.23 Other Miscellaneous Record all expenses not appropriate to above categories.
-Include here contract money paid to libraries or systems that are not members of a New York State Public Library System.
-If any expense exceeds \$10,000 or 5% of the library's budget, whichever is higher, indicate in a Note how the funds were spent. - 12.24 TOTAL MISCELLANEOUS EXPENSES Sum of questions 12.18 through 12.23. - 12.25 CONTRACTS WITH PUBLIC LIBRARIES AND/OR PUBLIC LIBRARY SYSTEMS IN NEW YORK STATE-Record money paid for services purchased by the reporting library from other free association, public libraries or Public Library Systems in New York State.
+If any expense exceeds \$10,000 or 5% of the library's budget, whichever is higher, indicate in a Note how the funds were spent. - 12.23 Other Miscellaneous Record all expenses not appropriate to above categories.
+Include here contract money paid to libraries that are not members of a New York State public library system and contract money paid to library systems, as well as costs of postage, UPS, and other freight and delivery costs (previously collected separately).
+If any expense exceeds \$10,000 or 5% of the library's budget, whichever is higher, indicate in a Note how the funds were spent. - 12.24 TOTAL MISCELLANEOUS EXPENSES Sum of questions 12.18 through 12.23. - 12.25 CONTRACTS WITH PUBLIC LIBRARIES AND/OR PUBLIC LIBRARY SYSTEMS IN NEW YORK STATE- Record money paid for services purchased by the reporting library from other free association, public libraries or Public Library Systems in New York State.